 I came to William Paterson University in the Fall of 2012 after leaving Bellevue Hospital Center where I had served as a the unit chief of the hospital's dual diagnosis 28-bed inpatient unit for 2 years following completion of my Addiction Psychiatry Fellowship at Cedars-Sinai Medical Center in Los Angeles.
 In addition to my time spent at the Counseling, Health & Wellness Center, I also consult at Treatment Dynamics, a substance abuse treatment facility for adolescents and adults in Florham Park and maintain a private practice in both Wayne, NJ and Manhattan.
 I am a faculty member at the NYU School of Medicine where I teach current Addiction Psychiatry fellows and a physician specialist at UMDNJ in Newark, NJ.
 I completed my undergraduate degree at Northwestern University, medical school at the Albert Einstein College of Medicine, and my general psychiatry residency at Beth Israel Medical Center in New York City.

 Ansie joined the Counseling, Health & Wellness, as a staff nurse, in August 2008.
+She was a NJ State Licensed Emergency Medical Technician with 10 years of experience on a both a private and volunteer ambulance corp.
 She is a William Paterson University alumni, graduating in 2007, with her Bachelors of Science in Nursing.
-Prior to joining the Health Center staff, Ansie worked first as a Nurse Extern and then a Registered Nurse in the Orthopedic Department at Hackensack University Medical Center.
-Ansie has also been a NJ State Licensed Emergency Medical Technician since 2001, participating in a private ambulance company and a volunteer ambulance corp.
+Prior to joining the Health Center staff, Ansie was first a Nurse Extern and then a Registered Nurse in the Orthopedic Department at Hackensack University Medical Center.
+Ansie also provides training as a certified American Heart Association BLS (CPR) & First-Aid Instructor since 2013.

 Katherine Rizman joined the staff of the Counseling, Health, & Wellness Center in November 2010 as the Coordinator of Resident Recovery.
 She earned her Masters degree in Clinical Social Work from Salisbury University in 2010 and graduated with a Bachelor of Arts in Sociology from Moravian College in 2007.
 Prior to coming to William Paterson University, Katherine provided psychological and outreach services to undergraduate and graduate students at Salisbury University as a graduate intern.
 She also has professional experience in the Social Service and Drug Court arenas.
 Her main theoretical approach is Cognitive Behavioral Therapy using a strengths based and client centered approach.
 Specific areas of interest include: substance abuse and addiction, eating disorders and body image concerns, interpersonal relationships, family concerns, self-esteem, decision making, and adjustment.